Guides

 Creating custom log levels

-If you need custom levels beyond what slog provides by default, you can create them by implementing the Leveler interface which is defined by a single method:
+If you need custom levels beyond what Slog provides by default, you can create them by implementing the Leveler interface whose signature is as follows:

 type Leveler interface {